Jones’ big day helps Packers beat Lions 42-21 in home opener

-After his first touchdown of the day, a 7-yard reception from Aaron Rodgers, Jones did a different kind of Lambeau Leap.
-He jumped atop a green tarpaulin that covered the first several rows of the stands; the pandemic didn’t allow for any spectators.
-Most of the tarps had advertisements on them.

-“I definitely miss the fans, the pats on the helmet, the pats on the back, them screaming,” Jones said.
-“But I mean, anytime I get in the end zone.
-I like the Lambeau Leap.
-It’s a tradition we have here.
-Hopefully, I picked up some sponsors.”

-Jones also had a team-high 68 yards receiving on four catches as the Packers (2-0) won their home opener for an eighth consecutive year and improved to 8-0 against NFC North foes during coach Matt LaFleur’s tenure.
-Jones had a 14-yard touchdown run to go along with his 75-yarder.
+Jones also had a team-high 68 yards receiving on four catches as the Packers won their home opener for an eighth consecutive year.
+Jones had a 14-yard touchdown run and a 7-yard touchdown catch to go along with his 75-yarder.

-“Today’s a game we expect to win,” Rodgers said.
-“No, we don’t have the home crowd, but we’ve had such an advantage at home over the years.
-We were 7-1 (at home) last year, we’ve obviously been good in the division last couple years, haven’t lost, but these are the type of games you have to win.”

-One week after blowing a 17-point, fourth-quarter lead in a 27-23 loss to the Chicago Bears, the Lions (0-2) allowed an 11-point advantage to vanish by halftime.
-Detroit allowed 31 straight points to turn a 14-3 lead into a 34-14 deficit.
+One week after blowing a 17-point, fourth-quarter lead in a 27-23 loss to the Chicago Bears, the Lions allowed an 11-point advantage to vanish by halftime as they fell for the 11th consecutive time.

-The Lions are the first team in NFL history to blow double-digit leads to lose four straight games, according to the Elias Sports Bureau.
-They’ve lost 11 straight overall for their longest skid since dropping 19 from 2007-09.

-“Just the ebbs and flows of the game, we’ve got to ignore that,” Lions coach Matt Patricia said.
-“We’ve got to stay consistent.
-We’ve got to not think about the end result before we get to the end result.”

 Green Bay took the lead for good 17-14 on Rodgers’ 11-yard pass to Tonyanwith 14 seconds left in the second quarter.
 Jones then raced through a hole on the right side and scored on the Packers’ first play from scrimmage in the second half.